wrightmat/dnd-eberron/locations/Zolanberg.md

 ### Important Locations

-* **Lightning Rail Station**
+* **Lightning Rail Station.**
-* **The Drunken Dwarf**.
-The town’s tavern is run by one of the dwarf families that were brought here as consultants generations ago.
+* **The Drunken Dwarf.** The town’s tavern is run by one of the dwarf families that were brought here as consultants generations ago.
 Now Kellark Narathun runs the day-to-day operations.
 The tavern is incredibly popular with the dwarves and gnomes who work the mines.
-* **Copper Dragon Inn**.
-Run by the copper dragonborn bartender named Tardath.
+* **Copper Dragon Inn.** Run by the copper dragonborn bartender named Tardath.
 A stationary Brass Bards troupe started up here just a few weeks ago, led by a charismatic dwarf leader who always wears a brass ring on every finger.
-* **Community Hall**.
-A small gathering hall sits in the center of town, near the vault.
+* **Community Hall.** A small gathering hall sits in the center of town, near the vault.
 Zunia Harun, the leader of the Council of Nine, resides here as well.
-* **The Central Vault**.
-House Kundarak protects Zolanberg's gem inventory in a huge vault within the city.
+* **The Central Vault.** House Kundarak protects Zolanberg's gem inventory in a huge vault within the city.
-* **Prospector's Guild Hall**.
-House Tharashk operates a significant operation in the city via the Prospector's Guild and recently built a large new facility.
+* **Prospector's Guild Hall.** House Tharashk operates a significant operation in the city via the Prospector's Guild and recently built a large new facility.
-* **Khyber Dragonshard Mine**
+* **Khyber Dragonshard Mine.**

 ### Notable Characters

 * Zunia Harun, an older gnome woman and community leader.
-* Kellark Narathun, who runs The Drunken Dwarf.
+* Kellark Narathun: gruff male dwarf who runs The Drunken Dwarf.
+* Tardath: Copper dragonborn bartender of the Copper Dragon Inn.
+* Gygrim: dwarf found passed out on the floor of the Drunken Dwarf.

 ### History